Dragon 32/64: Product history

 Dragon Data entered the market in August 1982 with the Dragon 32.
 The Dragon 64 followed a year later.
 The computers sold well initially and attracted the interest of independent software developers including Microdeal.
 A companion magazine, Dragon User, began publication shortly after the microcomputer's launch.

 Despite this initial success, there were two technical impediments to the Dragon's acceptance.
-The graphics capabilities trailed behind other computers such as the ZX Spectrum and BBC Micro.
-This was significant for the games market.
-Additionally, as a cost-cutting measure, the hardware-supported text modes only included upper case characters.
-This restricted system's appeal to the educational market.
+The graphics capabilities trailed behind other computers such as the ZX Spectrum and BBC Micro, a significant shortcoming for the games market.
+Additionally, as a cost-cutting measure, the hardware-supported text modes only included upper case characters; this restricted the system's appeal to the educational market.

 Dragon Data collapsed in June 1984.
 It was acquired by the Spanish company Eurohard S.A., which moved the factory from Wales to Cáceres and released the Dragon 200 (a Dragon 64 with a new case that allowed a monitor to be placed on top) and the Dragon 200-E (an enhanced Dragon 200 with both upper and lower case characters and a Spanish keyboard), but ultimately filed for bankruptcy in 1987.
 The remaining stock from Eurohard was purchased by a Spanish electronics hobbyist magazine and given away to those who paid for a three-year subscription, until 1992.

 In the United States it was possible to purchase the Tano Dragon new in box until early 2017 from California Digital, a retailer that purchased the remaining stock.